7.3.2 Military Interventions in Other Countries

 ● Air-strikes made from a distance (7.3.2.2) rarely incur casualties by the invader, but they can harden opposition by the target country and its allies.

 ● The use of unmanned drones (7.3.2.3) is increasing as they become cheaper and more sophisticated.
-The attacker doesn’t incur any casualties, but there are almost inevitable civilian casualties that radicalise other people and make the entire strategy counterproductive.
+The attacker suffers no military losses, but the inevitable civilian casualties radicalise other people and make the entire strategy counterproductive.